 Service activity and caseload status statistics pertain to the service activities provided by the nursing inpatient services and ambulatory care, diagnostic and therapeutic services, and community health services functional centres.
-Examples of service activity statistics include visits - face-to-face, visits - non-face-to-face, in-house exams, and inpatient days.
+Examples of service activity statistics include visits - in-person, visits - virtual, in-house exams, and inpatient days.
 These statistics supplement workload information by defining the complexity of service activities provided and are used to determine costs for these activities.
-Caseload status statistics describe the status of service recipients of current, past, and future caseloads (i.e. admissions, discharges, transfers, and new referrals).
+Caseload status statistics describe the status of service recipients of current, past, and future caseloads (i.e., admissions, discharges, transfers, and new referrals).

 Workload, service activity and caseload status statistics must be recorded separately for each category of service recipient.
-For example, visits face to face- inpatient, attendance days face to face- client hospital.
+For example, visits in-person- inpatient, attendance days in-person- client hospital.
 This separation supports more detailed analysis of the data, providing an understanding of different resource needs, as well as supporting external reporting requirements.